sammuelyee/docs/_cartodb-platform/import-api.md

   This element has a *null* value in this case.

 - **service_name**
   This element identifies the service type used to import the file.
-It can have any of these three values: *gdrive* for Google Drive imports, *dropbox* for Dropbox imports and *public_url* for url or local file imports.
+It can have any of these three values: *gdrive* for Google Drive imports, *dropbox* for Dropbox imports and *public_url* for URL or local file imports.

 - **service_item_id**
   A unique identifier that references the service item of the targeted import.